vadimv/server-components/README.md

 ## How it works

 On an HTTP request, a self-hosted Java webserver process renders and sends an initial HTML page markup with a 10Kb JavaScript client-side program.
-Later the browser loads the page, and the client program establishes a web socket connection with the server.
+Later the browser loads the page, and the client program establishes a WebSocket connection with the server.

 As a result, the server creates a live page session and starts to listen to the future browser events, like mouse clicks.
 The application logic handles these events and updates the application's internal state.
 On a state change,